 The two ransom kidnaps of 2011 had no connection with Al-Shabaab but brought about a security boost on Kenya’s north-east coast.
-British and American government travel advice not to visit the Lamu archipelago was lifted in May 2012 and most hotels on Lamu and Manda reopened.
-At Expert Africa, however, we have decided to wait until the end of 2013 before including Lamu in our itineraries.
+British and American government travel advice not to visit the Lamu archipelago was lifted in May 2012 and hotels on Lamu and Manda reopened.
+Advice not to visit Lamu or Manda islands was later reinstated.

-We believe Kenya’s present troubles should be put in perspective: terrorism is an international phenomenon that claims a tiny number of lives in comparison with disease and traffic accidents; and on the political scene, with Kenya’s newly adopted constitution we believe the country is unlikely to suffer a repeat of the full-scale ethnic violence that erupted in January 2008 – (although it did not result in harm to any tourists).
-Never say never, but we are as confident as we can be that the areas we have chosen for our fly-in safaris will not see any serious trouble.
+We believe Kenya’s present troubles should be put in perspective: terrorism is an international phenomenon that claims a tiny number of lives in comparison with disease and traffic accidents; and on the political scene, with Kenya’s newly adopted constitution we believe the country is unlikely to suffer a repeat of the full-scale ethnic violence that erupted in January 2008.

-Visiting Kenya in 2013In many ways, 2013 is the perfect year for a Kenya holiday.
-2013 is the jubilee anniversary of the country’s independence in 1963, and there are plenty of good offers to be had on camps and lodges.
+Visiting Kenya in 2017There are currently plenty of good offers to be had on camps and lodges.
 Moreover, with relatively low visitor numbers because of the security fears that persist among mass-market tour operators, you can look forward to quieter parks and camps and even more attentive service.
 Finally, increased security – invariably carried out with an apologetic smile – means the streets are safer than they have been for years, so your ordinary security is likely to be enhanced.
 You should of course always be very careful about not displaying your valuables, as petty crime is widespread.
-Meanwhile, though, the welcome you’ll receive from Kenyans in these challenging times is as warm as you’ll experience anywhere.
+Meanwhile, the welcome you’ll receive from Kenyans in these challenging times is as warm as you’ll experience anywhere in the world.

 Download the Expert Africa brochure, including full details of all our Kenya safaris.